 Slightly sweet, tart and deliciously smooth with a fruity apple-forward taste, this Apple Cider Cocktail is filled to the brim with cozy, warm fall flavors!
-This easy cocktail only requires a handful of pantry staples, along with apple cider and your choice of spirit – gin, bourbon, whiskey, vodka, rum or fireball!
+This easy apple cocktail only requires a handful of pantry staples, along with apple cider and your choice of spirit – gin, bourbon, whiskey, vodka, rum or fireball!
 Plus, you can easily batch this spiked apple cider if you’re serving a large crowd!

 Update: This post was originally published in November 2016.
 I made edits to the photos and added a recipe video to show you how exactly how easy this apple cocktail is to make!